davisengeler/Day-Care/README.md

 ### Conclusion

-We feel that the risks of this project do not pose an unsolvable threat to the time restraints of this project.
+We feel that the risks of this project do not pose any unsolvable threats to the time restraints of this project.
 We have access to the necessary technology to successfully create and develop our software package.